galaxyproject/training-material/topics/assembly/tutorials/vgp_genome_assembly/tutorial.md

 Repetitive elements can be grouped into two categories: interspersed repeats, such as transposable elements (TE) that occur at multiple loci throughout the genome, and tandem repeats (TR), that occur at a single locus ({% cite Trresen2019 %}).
 Repetitive elements are an important component of eukariotyc genomes, constituting over a third of the genome in the case of mammals ({% cite SoteroCaio2017 %}, {% cite Chalopin2015 %}).
 In the case of tamdem repeats, various estimates suggest that they are present in at least one third of human protein sequences ({% cite Marcotte1999 %}).
 TE content is among the main factors contributing to the lack of continuity in the reconstruction of genomes, especially in the case of large ones, as its content is highly correlated with genome size ({% cite SoteroCaio2017 %}).
 On the other hand, TR usually lead to local genome assembly collapse, especially when their length is close to that of the reads ({% cite Trresen2019 %}).

 Heterozygosity is also an important factor in genome assembly.
 Haplotype phasing, that is, the identification of alleles that are co-located on the same chromosome, has become a fundamental problem in heterozygous and polyploid genome assemblies ({% cite Zhang2020 %}).
-A common strategy to overcome these difficulties is to remap genomes to a single haplotype, which represents the whole genome.
-This approach is useful for highly inbred samples that are nearly homozygous, but when applied to highly heterozygous genomes, such as aquatic organism, it missses potential differences in sequence, structure, and gene presence, usually leading to ambiguties and redundancies in the initial contig-level assemblies ({% cite DominguezDelAngel2018 %}, {% cite Zhang2020 %}).
+When there's not a reference sequence available, the *state-of-the--art* strategy consist in constructing a string graph with vertexes representing reads and edges representing consistent overlaps.
+In this kind of graph, after transitive reduction, heterozigous alleles in the string graph are represented by bubbles.
+When combined with Hi-C data, this approach allows complete diploid reconstruction ({% cite DominguezDelAngel2018 %}, {% cite Zhang2020 %}, {% cite Dida2021 %}).

-To address these problems, the G10K consortium launched the Vertebrate Genomes Project (VGP), whose goal is generating high-quality, near-error-free, gap-free, chromosome-level, haplotype-phased, annotated reference genome assembly for each of the vertebrate species currently present on planet Earth ({% cite Rhie2021 %}).
-The protocol proposed in this tutorial, the VGP assembly pipeline, is the result of years of study and analysis of the available tools and data sources.
+The G10K consortium launched the Vertebrate Genomes Project (VGP), whose goal is generating high-quality, near-error-free, gap-free, chromosome-level, haplotype-phased, annotated reference genome assembly for each of the vertebrate species ({% cite Rhie2021 %}).
+Thhis tutorial will guide you step by step to assemble a high-quality referece genome by using the VGP assembly pipeline.

 > ### Agenda